subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 ## Define logic to handle and save Events & Function calls

 The Subsquid SDK provides users with the `EvmBatchProcessor`, that connects to the [Subsquid archive](/overview) to get chain data and apply custom transformation.
-It will index from the starting block, until the end block (if these are set in the configuration), or until new data is added to the chain.
+It will index from the starting block and keep up with the new blocks after reaching the tip.

 The processor exposes methods to "subscribe" to EVM logs or smart contract function calls.
 These methods can be configured by specifying the EVM log contract address, and the signature of the EVM event, for example.
 The actual data processing is then started by calling the `.run()` function.
 This will start generating requests to the Archive for *batches* of the data specified in the configuration, and will trigger the callback function, or *batch handler* (passed to `.run()` as second argument) every time a batch is returned by the Archive itself.